Children must have their own passport regardless of age.

 If the child is not in Denmark

-If the child is not in Denmark – e.g. if a Danish child has been abducted to another country – and the child does not have a passport, e.g. because the passport is lost or expired, a Danish consular or diplomatic mission abroad may on certain conditions issue a passport for the child or extend the validity of the passport.
+If the child is not in Denmark – e.g. if a Danish child has been abducted to another country – and the child does not have a passport, e.g. because the passport is lost or expired, a Danish consular or diplomatic mission abroad may under certain conditions issue a passport for the child or extend the validity of the passport.
 The same rules apply to the issue and extension of passports abroad as apply in Denmark.
 This means that it is not possible to have a passport issued directly if there are two custodial parents and one of them refuses to sign the passport application.
 In such cases, an exemption must first be obtained from the Danish police for issuing a passport without the consent of both custodial parents.

 If such an exemption is granted and a passport is issued for a child abroad and one or both custodial parents refuse to sign the passport application, a condition will typically be that an emergency passport be issued for the period required for the journey and only authorising one journey which as a general rule will be to Denmark or to the country in which the applicant resides.